carp-lang/Carp/docs/HowToRunCode.md

 ## Running code from the terminal

-If you don't want to work in the REPL and use a more classic "compile & run" setup, you need to do this:
+If you don't want to work in the REPL and use a more classic "compile & run" setup, do this:

 ```bash
 $ carp some_file.carp -x